cloud-gov/zap-runner/README.md

 ZAP Runner is a containerized **OWASP ZAP** automation framework for **Cloud.gov infrastructure**, providing **continuous Dynamic Application Security Testing (DAST)**.
 It integrates directly with **DefectDojo** for vulnerability management and is fully deployable in **Concourse pipelines**.

-**Customer Responsibility**: While Cloud.gov provides FedRAMP Moderate controls, you are responsible for reviewing and acting on application-specific findings produced by ZAP Runner.
-This includes fixing vulnerabilities in your code, APIs, and endpoints.

 ---

 ## Overview